laminesdiallo/laminesdiallo/README.md

 Web Developper   and volunteer at Utopia 56 Paris
 ----------------------------

-I've Been coding for a while time to join your team grow my skills and buid exciting projects toghether!
+I've Been coding for a while.
+Time to join your team,grow my skills and buid exciting projects toghether!

 * 🌍  I'm based in Paris France ,Guinean
 * ✉️  You can contact me at [laminesjalloh@gmail.com](mailto:laminesjalloh@gmail.com)